The Black Death – everything you need to know

 Of course being extra weak would not have helped, had you for instance just experienced a famine or another disease, your odds would be bad.

-It is often claimed that quarantine was invented at this time, but the idea of isolating sick people goes back much further (it’s even in the bible) and the official system that gave the process its name didn’t really seem to have gotten off the ground till a few decades after the Black Death.
+It is often claimed that quarantine was invented at this time, but the idea of separating people who might be infected and keeping them separate from everybody else, goes back much further (it’s even in the bible) and the official system that gave the process its name didn’t really seem to have gotten off the ground till a few decades after the Black Death, during a later plague outbreak.

 Making sure visitors from other places were kept separate for a while was a good idea though and one of the few things that worked, the bacterium needed to stay on the move and when the fleas (and humans) who got sick died there would be nowhere for it to go.